-When queen cells are seen:-
+When queen cells are seen:

-- I. Remove the old queen and make up a nucleus with her. - 2.
-Remove all queen cells that are sealed or contain large larvae. - 3.
-Re-assemble the hive. - 4.
-After 7-8 days, select one good queen cell and remove the rest. - 5.
-Do not open the hive again for at least two weeks. - 6.
-Unite the two parts if you do not want to increase colony numbers
+- Remove the old queen and make up a nucleus with her. - Remove all queen cells that are sealed or contain large larvae. - Re-assemble the hive. - After seven or eight days, select one good queen cell and remove the rest. - Do not open the hive again for at least two weeks. - Unite the two parts if you do not want to increase colony numbers.